 In July 2011, as a result of University reorganization, the Departments of Teacher Education and Physical Education merged with the Pott College of Science, Engineering, and Education under Dr. Gordon's leadership.
 The merger resulted in a doubling of the size of the Pott College in terms of the number of faculty, students, and programs of study.
 The Pott College currently enrolls over 2400 students in over 40 academic programs areas.
 In addition, the Pott College employs over 220 faculty within the 7 academic departments.
-Since the merger, Dr. Gordon has been instrumental in reorganizing Teacher Education, establishing a university-wide Teacher Education Council, and is currently working with Teacher Education to develop new and innovative undergraduate and graduate teacher training programs.
+Since the merger, Dr. Gordon has been instrumental in reorganizing Teacher Education, establishing a university-wide Teacher Education Council, and is currently working with Teacher Education and local school corporations to develop new and innovative undergraduate and graduate teacher training programs.

 Dr. Gordon's has been active in research related to higher education issues.
 His work is related to better understanding policies, procedures, and practices used by colleges and universities in institutionalizing a broader view of faculty work through the four domains of scholarship advanced by Ernest Boyer, a national voice in American education who served as president of the Carnegie Foundation, United States Commissioner of Education, and chancellor of the State University of New York.
 Boyer describes scholarship beyond an emphasis on scholarship of discovery, to include the scholarships of integration, application, and teaching.
 Dr. Gordon has researched a variety of higher education issues including: student evaluations of teaching; utilization, impact, and implications of course management systems; and faculty revitalization and professional development.
 His works have been presented and published in nationally and internationally recognized journals.
 Dr. Gordon, a mycologist, has published numerous research papers in national and international journals, presented papers at professional conferences, and has received numerous research grants.